We prepare students for the unknown

 Go beyond prototyping to make real solutions

 Our six undergraduate programs train students in conceptual exploration, which includes the ability to research materials and examine ideas through the lenses of history and present-day society and culture.
 They learn to apply their discoveries in studios, where they get first-hand experience with traditional craft skills, such as woodworking and welding, as well as cutting-edge tools for digital weaving, rapid prototyping, 3D printing, and virtual reality.
 They merge their analytical and craftmaking skills during immersive study-abroad courses or sponsored studios, which help them establish networks and gain first-hand experience from diverse practitioners and professional designers.

-CCA offers four minors: Computational Practices, Social Practice and Community Engagement, Visual Studies, or Writing and Literature.
+CCA offers five minors: Ecological Practices, Computational Practices, Social Practice and Community Engagement, Visual Studies, or Writing and Literature.
 Minors are a great way to incorporate a second interest, such as storytelling or designing for social impact, into your studio practice without adding more units for graduation.

 Hone in-demand skill sets to ignite change